lawrennd/old_talks/_mlai/dimensionality-reduction.md

 turn to a different form of learning, commonly known as *unsupervised* learning.
 In unsupervised learning our data isn't necessarily labelled in any form, but we want models that give us a better understanding of the data.
-We've actually seen an example of this already with [*matrix factorization* for collaborative filtering](./week2.ipynb),  which we introduces in the context of *objective functions*.
+We've actually seen an example of this already with \refnotes{*matrix factorization* for collaborative filtering}{matrix-factorization},  which we introduces in the context of *objective functions*.
 Now we will introduce a more probabilistic approach to such models, specifically we are interested in *latent variable* modelling.